• Play the sound file

 I am afraid that violent economic centrifuge is operating on human beings who are already very far from equal in raw ability, if not spiritual worth.

-End quote.
 Johnson goes on to propose policies to help those who are naturally able to rise more easily.
-But good heavens! he's talking about natural ability, "god-given talent," and, oh my God, IQ!
+But, good heavens!
+He's talking about natural ability, "god-given talent," and, oh my God, IQ!
 Doesn't he know that these are mere social constructs, throwbacks to an elitist past, figments of our collective imagination?